BobbyWibowo/Lightbringer/README.md

 IF, and only if you accept the above rules of self-bots, then you may proceed.

 > Taken from [TheRacingLion/Discord-SelfBot](https://github.com/TheRacingLion/Discord-SelfBot).
 There is also [this quote](https://github.com/hammerandchisel/discord-api-docs/issues/69#issuecomment-223898291) for further confirmation.

+## Gallery
+[Click here](https://imgur.com/a/ik6zf) to see an Imgur gallery of some random screenshots of the bot in action.

 ### FAQ
 Proceed to [FAQ.md](FAQ.md).